ZSzabo-85/Snort-Lab/README.md

 - **Ubuntu Server** – Configured as a router to forward traffic between segmented networks.
 - **Snort** – Deployed on Ubuntu Server as a Network Intrusion Detection System (NIDS) for traffic monitoring and log creation.
 - **Metasploitable 2** – Vulnerable target machine hosting DVWA (Damn Vulnerable Web Application).
-- **Kali Linux** – Used as the attacker system to simulate web attacks and perform log analysis with Wireshark.
+- **Kali Linux** – Used as the attacker to simulate web attacks and perform log analysis with Wireshark.
-- **Wireshark** – Used for packet capture of SCP file transfers and analysis of Snort logs.
+- **Wireshark** – Used for packet capture of SCP file transfers and analysing Snort logs.
 - **SSH/SCP** – Used to securely transfer Snort logs for analysis.

 ## Attack Simulation: